 Mastering the LSAT

 Most applicants plan to take the LSAT in June of the year preceding law school entry in order to send completed applications as early as possible.
 Many schools practice rolling admissions, giving early applicants an advantage.
 Register for the LSAT as soon as possible to reserve a spot at your first-choice test site.
-If you’re taking the June test, determine where you will be living before you register.
 After registration, don’t throw the LSAT Registration book away!
 You’ll need to refer to it later.

 Prepare for the LSAT and plan to take it only once.
 Don’t take the test unprepared, and don’t take the real test for practice.
 Schools treat multiple scores differently but most will average all scores.
 The actual LSAT costs $222 beginning in 2023-2024.
 Many LSAT preparation methods exist, including private courses—either in-person ($1000+) or online ($600-1200)—self-prep ($50-375), and private tutoring ($2000+).
 Practice LSATs are available on campus each semester.

 The Credential Assembly Service (CAS) streamlines the admission process because you need only have your transcripts, recommendations, and evaluations sent one time to LSAC, and they summarize them and combine them with your LSAT scores and writing samples into a report that is sent to your prospective law schools.
 The Credential Assembly Service includes access through your LSAC account to electronic applications for all ABA-approved law schools.
 Most ABA-approved law schools require that applicants use CAS as a centralized, standard method of receiving applicant information.
 The basic steps for assembling your CAS file can be done in any order, but they must all be completed before any law school reports will be sent.

 - Create your secure LSAC.org account if you have not already done so